YTread Logo

 professor eric laithwaite motors big and small 1971

-You'd have to build a track many miles long to reach this kind of speed, but on this drive we'll be able to get actual speeds at the edge of the drive of almost 300 miles per hour, so let's turn it off. remember if it's a big complicated piece of machinery like this or if it's just a paper clip and pencil in the world of motors big and small the job you just saw is just the beginning
+Now, testing such machines on a real track would cost a very large sum of money.
+You'd have to build a track many miles long to reach this kind of speed, but on this drive we'll be able to get real speeds at the edge of the drive of almost 300 miles per hour, so let's turn it off.
+Remember whether it's a big, complicated machine like this or whether it's just a paperclip and a pencil in the world of engines, big and small, the work you just saw is just the beginning.

 If you have any copyright issue, please Contact